mikecosentino/Screenshots/README.md

 - Browse to `Tools > Screenshots` and press `A` to enter the Pak.
 - Select a game with `A` to view that game's screenshots (ordered by date with newest at the top)
 - `Left` or `right` buttons to scroll through that game's screenshots
+- `X` while viewing a screenshot will prompt for delete confirmation

 ## Information